 What I (try to) eat daily

 - Green Tea.
-At least 2 cups a day – even on fast days – for its antioxidants.
+At least 2 cups a day – even on fast days.
 I never used to like the taste but it’s grown on me.

 - Raw garlic.
 So good for immune health.
 I try to get 2-3 cloves a day in meaning it accounts for 10% of my daily carb intake.
 When there’s not a convenient way to mix it into my meals, I chop crushed cloves and swallow them like pills.